dolphindb/Tutorials_EN/DolphinDB_Programming_Guide.md

-# Hybrid Paradigm Programming for DolphinDB
+# DolphinDB Tutorial: Programming Guide

 To develop big data applications, in addition to a distributed database that can store huge volumes of data and a distributed computing framework capable of making efficient use of multi-cores and multi-nodes, we also need a programming language that is organically integrated with the distributed database and the distributed computing framework.
 DolphinDB drew inspiration from popular programming languages such as SQL and Python.
 It provides a highly expressive programming language that offers high performance and enables rapid development.

-In this tutorial, we will explain how to program in hybrid paradigm in DolphinDB.

 ## 1. Vector Programming